 Avoiding & Coping with Future Tantrums, Outbursts & Meltdowns

 The next time you are in HEB and your child throws herself on the floor, you won’t freak out.
 You will have a new tool at your disposal.
 You will get on her level, make eye contact, give her a loving touch, say “I know you really wanted that candy and it makes you really mad that you can’t have it”, and listen and validate when she talks.
 This will calm her down and will give you an opportunity to teach her that behaving that way isn’t acceptable.
+For more information on responding to tantrums with Autistic children check out this article; Managing Autism Meltdowns, Tantrums and Aggression in Autism Parents Magazine.

 Child & Family Counseling Services in Houston, TX